Supporting the Fuerteventura Chaplaincy

 WE VALUE YOUR PRAYERS

 We believe that prayer works and prayer can happen any time and in any place.
 The greatest support you can give the work here would be to pray for us.
 Pray for the developing vision of the church and more opportunities for sharing the good news of Jesus.
 Pray for more workers to come alongside us, particularly residents of the island, to engage in the day to day operation of the church and its mission here.
 Thank you in anticipation that you will indeed pray.
+Check out our newsletters and news sheets for up to date things to pray for.

 How can I help the Church financially?